 Lock-In Gains

-All gains earned in a fixed indexed annuity are locked in and can never be lost in a down market.
+All gains earned in a fixed-indexed annuity are locked in and can never be lost in a down market.
 Once you earn the compounded interest, it is yours to keep.

-What can I Invest In?
+What Indexes can I Invest In?

 Fixed index annuities allow investors to earn compound interest by investing in